porter-ml/zksync-airbender/docs/subarguments_used.md

 There are two important things that allow us to have number of RISC-V cycles larger that prime field's modulus, but still be sound, even though classical log-derivative lookup argument can not be used in this case:
 - on one site of the delegation set snapshot - when RISC-V circuits form it - tuples of `(delegation type, mem_offset_high, write timestamp to use)` are unique - as timestamps are unique.
 And forming of this set is constrained by the executed program's opcodes, so prover can not substitute arbitrary values into the corresponding columns at all
-- verifier checks that total number of rows in all delegation circuits if less than field modulus.
+- verifier checks that total number of rows in all delegation circuits is less than field modulus.
 In those circuits prover provides a tuple of `(should_process_boolean, delegation type, mem_offset_high, write timestamp to use)` as a pure witness and could try to make exactly `|F|` same entries to trick the argument, but it'll be rejected by the verifier

 In the same manner as for memory arguments, delegation-related values live in the separate "memory subtree" to allow pre-commit technique to be used.
 After that all those delegation circuits are fully independent from main RISC-V circuit and can be 1) proved separately and in parallel 2) can have radically different sizes